spring-labs/ameba-lib/README.md

 Usually you expose resources in a RESTful way.
 But in practise we've seen that a client application, written in languages like Objective-C, needs some help with the actual response type of a RESTful API.
 Of course we have HATEOS and HAL but on the other end of the wire, the client need to know what is the expected type of response.
-That's why we put the resource into an _envelope_ the `org.ameba.http.Response`.
-Beside the actual response(s), this class tracks a http status for each wrapped response object, has a message text and key for all and provides an arbitrary string dictionary that can be used to encode the response type.
-IOS clients do not have higher level libraries to deal with
-HATEOS responses, often they use [Restkit](https://github.com/RestKit/RestKit) and need to parse the response in a old-fashioned way.
+That's why we put the resource into an _envelope_ - the `org.ameba.http.Response`.
+Beside the actual response entities, this class tracks a http status for each wrapped response object, has a message text and key and provides an arbitrary string dictionary that may be used to store the response type.
+On IOS there is no library to deal with HATEOS responses in a comfortable way.
+Many solutions use [Restkit](https://github.com/RestKit/RestKit) and need to parse the response in a old-fashioned low-level way.

 A server using ameba-lib may respond with: